49ers use QB platoon to beat Raiders 34-10

 SANTA CLARA, Calif.
-(AP) — The San Francisco 49ers showed off their two-quarterback system by getting rushing touchdowns from both Jimmy Garoppolo and Trey Lance in a 34-10 exhibition victory over the Las Vegas Raiders on Sunday.
+(AP) — The San Francisco 49ers got a chance to show off their quarterback platoon before the regular season.

+Jimmy Garoppolo and Trey Lance shuttled in and out on the first two drives that ended with touchdown runs for the quarterbacks that led San Francisco to a 34-10 exhibition victory over the Las Vegas Raiders on Sunday.

+“I just wanted to get live action with it,” coach Kyle Shanahan said.
+“We’ve done it in practice a couple of times and this was the last time before we’re going to get in the regular season.
+So it’s the last time you can have the opportunity to do it.
+I kind of wanted to do it with this game.”

-Coach Kyle Shanahan rotated his two quarterbacks on the first two drives against the Raiders backups as a tune-up for the regular season when he plans to use both Garoppolo and the rookie Lance.
+Shanahan rotated his two quarterbacks on the first two drives against the Raiders backups as a tune-up for the regular season when he plans to use both Garoppolo and the rookie Lance.

 Garoppolo started and was in for the first three plays before Lance entered and handed to Raheem Mostert for a 17-yard gain on a zone read play.
 Garoppolo returned for the next play and both QBs got five plays on that drive that ended with Garoppolo scrambling for a 1-yard TD.